Hello. I’m Claire Stone, and I’m a nutritionist, not a food dictator.

-I began studying nutritional therapy when my kids were young because I was so confused by all the contradictory information out there.
+When my kids were young, I was so confused by all the contradictory information out there – how the heck was I supposed to know what to feed them?
 I figured I might as well become my own expert so that I could make sure I gave them (and me) what they needed.
-Since then, I’ve been busy putting what I learned to use both with my wonderful clients and my brilliant family.
+So I trained as a Nutritional Therapist, and started putting what I learned to use both with my wonderful clients and my brilliant family.

-My knowledge of food and health, combined with being a busy mum running my own business means that my style of nutrition is practical, realistic and adaptable – even for you.
+My style of nutrition is practical, realistic and adaptable – no matter how secretly weird you are.
 I can come and help you and your team at work become more productive and creative or I work one-on-one to figure out exactly what you need and to help you fit it into your life.
 I make it my business to understand what works for you and to explain it in a way that makes sense AND is totally do-able.